Brandtweary/Cymbiont/README.md

 ## Environment Variables

-Create a `.env` file in the project root:
+Create a `.env` file in the project root and set the following variables:
 ```bash
 OPENAI_API_KEY=your_api_key_here
 ```